2008 United States state legislative elections

 Elections to state legislatures were held on November 4, 2008, alongside other elections, in which Democrats scored significant gains in a blue wave election.
 Elections were held for 85 legislative chambers, with all states but Louisiana, Mississippi, New Jersey, Alabama, Maryland, and Virginia holding elections in at least one house.
 Michigan and Minnesota held elections for their lower, but not upper houses.
 Seven territorial chambers in four territories and the District of Columbia were up.

 The New Hampshire Senate saw the election of the first-ever female majority.
 This is the first time this has occurred in any chamber of any state legislature in United States history.
-In New York, the Democrats obtained a trifecta for the first time since 1935.
+In New York, the Democrats obtained a trifecta for the first time since 1935, and in Delaware for the first time since 1977.